jennafradin/MSc-Internship/README.md

 # MSc Internship

-Master 2 internship under the supervision of @Laurent Perrinet
+Master 2 internship under the supervision of @laurentperrinet